blairanderson/serverlessconsultants/plugins/serverless-package-python-functions.md

 The Serverless framework will then pickup each zip file and upload it to your provider.

-Here's a simple `serverless.yml` configuration for this plugin, assuming the project structure above one of the fuctions we add `-${opt:stage}` to the name in order to append the stage to the function name
+Here's a simple `serverless.yml` configuration for this plugin, assuming the project structure above one of the functions we add `-${opt:stage}` to the name in order to append the stage to the function name

 ```
 service: your-awesome-project

+package:
+    individually: true

 plugins:
   - serverless-package-python-functions